McPherson Square

-McPherson Square is a square in downtown Washington, D.C.
+McPherson Square is a public square in downtown Washington, D.C.
 It is bound by K Street Northwest to the north, Vermont Avenue NW on the East, I Street NW on the south, and 15th Street NW on the West; it is one block northeast of Lafayette Park.
-It is the sister square of Farragut Square two blocks west. and is served by the McPherson Square station of the Washington Metro.
+It is the sister square of Farragut Square two blocks west.
+It is served by the McPherson Square station of the Washington Metro.

+Statue

+The Society of the Army of the Tennessee presented an equestrian statue of McPherson, which was erected at McPherson Square and dedicated on October 18, 1876.
+The sculpture portrays McPherson surveying a battlefield.
+It was made by Louis Rebisso out of a captured cannon and rests on a granite pedestal.

 History

+McPherson Square was part of Pierre L'Enfant's plan of 1791 for the city.
 The park-like area is named after James B. McPherson, a major general who fought in the Union Army during the American Civil War before he was killed at the Battle of Atlanta.
-The Society of the Army of the Tennessee presented an equestrian statue of McPherson, which was erected at McPherson Square and dedicated on October 18, 1876.
-The sculpture represents McPherson surveying a battlefield.
-It was made by Louis Rebisso out of a captured cannon and rests on a granite pedestal.

-Located in the central downtown commercial and business district, the square is frequented by area workers and street vendors, and restaurant-goers and the homeless at night.
-Owing to its proximity to the White House, it is also the site of political rallies and falls on the path of various protest marches.
-Adjacent buildings include the U.S. Department of Veterans Affairs, the Lafayette Building housing the Export-Import Bank, the 15th Street financial district, and numerous hotels.

-The 2004 headquarters for Senator John Kerry's campaign for President was located in a building on McPherson Square.

 On October 1, 2011, Occupy D.C. encamped in McPherson Square.
 On February 4, 2012, United States Park Police officers, citing no-camping statutes, evicted the occupiers.

+For many years, McPherson Square endured a substantial homeless camp.
+In February 2023, the D.C. government and federal government acted to remove all homeless people from the square, despite grassroots opposition.
+The government argued that the encampments were dangerous, citing an increase in violent incidents, drug use, and criminal activity.
+Activists countered by arguing that the government was not giving the homeless population a good alternative, and were leaving them with little support while closing down several of their encampments across the city.

+Scene

+The square is frequented by area workers, street vendors, and restaurant-goers during the day, and homeless people at night.
+Due to its proximity to the White House, it is the site of political rallies and falls on the path of various protest marches.
+Adjacent buildings include the U.S. Department of Veterans Affairs, the Lafayette Building housing the Export-Import Bank, the 15th Street financial district, as well as numerous hotels.